Geod24/merkle-tree/README.md

 ```

 The program prints the Merkle tree generated from those values.
-The hash in the Level 0 is the Merkle Root.
+The Level 0 hash is the Merkle Root.

 ```
 Level 0: